 - The mesh used for Magic Leverags is of terrible quality.
 It is all too easy to push the hook through the side of each curler during application, causing painful knots and tangles.
 At one point I thought I’d never get the hook out of my hair!

 - As I mentioned before, delivery for Magic Leverags is really slow.
-The fake curlers take at least 8 weeks to arrive, whereas UK Curlformers are delivered in just 3-5 working days.
+The fake curlers take 8 weeks to arrive, whereas UK Curlformers are delivered in just 3-5 working days.
 Who wants to wait two whole months for curly hair?